 Following in the footsteps of the enormously popular Survivors and Heroes by David Long, Wild Lives relates the stories of ’50 extraordinary animals that made history’.
 I was impressed by the range of creatures included here.
 There are the familiar tales of Beast-Heroes, such as the pigeons used in World War II, Laika the space-dog, and Seabiscuit.
 However the less familiar is included in this collection too; there’s also an orca, a giraffe, two penguins, a hippo…even an octopus who could open jars!

-I really liked the wide variety of stories, but also how the book is organised into themed sections like ‘Inspire and Influence’ and ‘Change and Solve’.
+I liked the wide variety of stories, but also how the book is organised into themed sections like ‘Inspire and Influence’ and ‘Change and Solve’.
 It’s a very ‘dippable’ book too – one that could be a great standby for story-time in any Junior classroom or bedtime story at home.
-Each animal’s tale take up a uniform double-page spread, so there’s plenty of time to read and discuss in any twenty-minute session.
+Each animal’s tale takes up a uniform double-page spread, so there’s plenty of time to read and discuss in any twenty-minute session.
 Chances are, though, that children will want to hear or read more of the stories after just one example!
 It’s addictive!

 Special mention has to go to the illustrations here.
-Colourful, attractive and sympathetic to their subject, Sarah Walsh’s pictures are an absolute dream: they make the book warmly appealing to young readers and many children would be excited to read more non-fiction just from the way that the pictures welcome them in.
+Colourful, attractive and sympathetic to their subject, Sarah Walsh’s pictures are an absolute dream.
+They make the book warmly appealing to young readers, and many children would be excited to read more nonfiction just from the way that the pictures welcome them in.

-Copyright: Just Imagine Story Centre Ltd 2012-2019.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.